umlaeute/Gem/README.txt

 		"C:\Program Files\Pd-0.43-0\extra\pix_mano"
 		...

-	   there is no need to copy the README.txt found in Gem-<version>\ into "extra"
+	   there is no need to copy the README.txt found in Gem-<version>\

 	3) please note that the archive comes with all plugins in most cases, you won't need all of them, and having plugins